d2gex/asyncronous_com/README.rst

     :target: #

+A final note on this section is that the provided solution gravitates around the idea of having processes and sockets as persistent as possible within reason, rather than starting processes that open and close sockets frequently.
+Also not enforced for testing purposes, a top limit of how many workers with its corresponding sockets can be created it would be desirable - see that you can set the limit whenever you run the server.
+After such limit has been hit, the server will continue to put tasks in the shared queue however no more processes will be created.
+Only existing ones when idle will pick it up.

 Alternatives
 ============
 Obviously there are a lot of alternative to this drawing, just within the same COM pattern like getting rid of the